SilasMarvin/wasmind/actors/delegation_network/crates/complete/README.md

 # Complete Tool Actor

-*Example tool actor for task completion signaling within the Hive delegation network*
+*Example tool actor for task completion signaling within the Wasmind delegation network*

 This tool actor enables AI agents to formally signal the completion of their assigned tasks.
 It provides a structured way for agents to report their results, update their status, and notify parent agents in the delegation hierarchy about task outcomes.